ken-okabe/ken-okabe.github.io/src/content/docs/ja/book/unit-6/section-3/0-scan.md

 ---
-title: 'Chapter 0: Stateful Transformation with scan'
+title: Stateful Transformation with scan
 description: >-
   In our journey to build a comprehensive toolkit for Timeline, we now turn to a crucial class of operations: those that maintain state over time.
 To